Anoerak/Anoerak/README.md

   {
     return [
       'What I mean' => 'As a father since october 2022, I intend to see my son growing up and spend as much time as I can with him and his mother.
-COVID-19 taught us that we don\'t need to spend hours commuting, gathering in offices to do the exact same thing we can do from home.',
+COVID-19 taught us that we don‘t need to spend hours commuting, gathering in offices to do the exact same thing we can do from home.',
       'What it means' => 'As mentioned in the desired locations for my future job, I\'ll consider a position only if we can work remotely.',